mstocco/mariostoc.co/content/traininglog/20230101-challenge2023-25weeksout.md

 ### NOTES
 Total Time: **80 Mins** &nbsp; Normalized Power: **132W**

-As prescribed, easy effort.
+As prescribed, easy effort with a couple of small, manual changes to the trainer resistance over the course of the activity.
 ![Bike](/assets/jpg/bike-20230101.jpeg)

-Seahawks beat the Jets too!
+Seahawks beat the Jets to keep the fan base excited.

 <!---->
 ## MONDAY JAN 2 ☁️